ohashioji/react-minimal/README.md

 Minimal React.js boilerplate.
 No logos, tests, icons or stylesheets

-Currently support JavaScript, TypeScript and CSS
+Currently supports JavaScript, TypeScript and CSS.
+Hot Reloads are enabled by default

 ## Run